Useful Links and Resources

 - r vox, a vocal compressor and c6, a multiband compressor/equalizer can be used without any problems as well.

-- Waves GTR3 : The accessibility isn’t quite as good as some of their other plugs (not all the parameters show formatted values), but it’s accessible and easy enough - particularly with the VST3 version - to browse presets and tweak using those as starting points.
+- Waves GTR3 : The accessibility isn’t quite as good as some of their other plugs (not all the parameters show formatted values) The only labeled parameter is the on/off switch for each box, so that will help you find out which box is which.
+The GTR3 Tool Rack requires a golden cursor location to load presets properly, but is doable with no problems, which when loaded will prompt an accessible context menu.
 It’s also very modular, so you can access just stomps, just amps/cabs etc as separate plugs and use the fx chain to switch around the order of those boxes if you want.
+Reaper user Gerad Deuvall has created a a video demonstrating its use

 in the case of kontakt, some instruments do have their values labelled correctly, so following the manuals when adjusting a parameter should be pretty simple.
 These include: